vtmike14/escape/README.md

 [command] [argument]

 Supported Commands:
-go - moves player in direction of argument pickup - picks up argument if it is in the room look (without argument) - displays the info for current room
+go [direction] - moves player in direction of argument: north, south, east, west, or down pickup [item] - picks up item if it is in the room look - displays the info for current room look [direction] - returns description of room in direction look items - returns list of current items

+Commands to be Added:
+fight [enemy] - fights the enemy if they are in the room

 Examples:
 go north
 pickup machete
 look
+look items
+look north